manuelkue/amazon-review-dashboard/README.md

 It should be possible to analyze written reviews and monitor changes (helpful clicks, comments, deletions).<br>
 Unfortunately Amazon doesn't offer this functionality anymore and so we had to create our own solution.<br>
-This application is inspired by the solution "ARAT" (Amazon Review Analysis Tool) which was already available a few years ago. <br>Unfortunately, this solution was discontinued after changes by Amazon, because it still relied on the old interfaces.<br>
+This application is inspired by the solution "ARAT" (Amazon Review Analysis Tool) which was already available a few years ago. <br>Unfortunately, this solution was discontinued after changes by Amazon, because it still relied on the old APIs.<br>
 <br>
 ARAT:<br>
 https://www.youtube.com/watch?v=D77rb-_6Gos<br>